Chairmaking Tool List

 Spindle Tenons – 1/2″ Tenon Cutter for bottom of spindles.
 Dowel plate for top of spindles

-Stretcher Tenons – In my shop, I prefer using a turner’s gate for turning tenons (it makes it easy to remove the shoulders and the tenons are always aligned with the stretcher’s axis).
+Stretcher Tenons – In my shop, I prefer a turner’s gate for turning tenons (it makes it easy to remove the shoulders and the tenons are always aligned with the stretcher’s axis).
 My second favorite method is a dowel plate, which is cheap and low-tech.
-For expediency, I use a 5/8 Veritas tenon cutter in large classes.
+For expediency, I use a 5/8 Veritas tenon cutter in large classes (I also use this tenon cutter for loop back bows, though a drawknife can work well too).

 Turning tools — In most classes I teach we won’t get to do much, if any, turning.
 That said, for baluster legs, I use a 1/4″ spindle gouge, 1/2″ oval skew, 3/4″ roughing gouge and a parting tool.
 Bobbin turnings are the same, except you can use a 1″ or larger skew (safer), and you don’t need the spindle gouge.